 On 16 March 2020, ACF lodged a case in the Federal Court against the Morrison Government, over its assessment of Adani’s North Galilee Water Scheme (NGWS).
-The case will be heard in the Federal Court on 6 October 2020.
+The case was heard by the Federal Court on 6 October and 13 November 2020.
+A decision is expected in early 2021.

 The NGWS is proposed pipeline and water harvesting infrastructure that would enable Adani to pump up to 12.5 billion litres of water per year from the Suttor River to the Carmichael coal mine.